 Based upon the available data, the beach ranges, after clean-up of the zones of "heavy" bullet surface-soil concentration, will not contain lead levels which could pose a threat to human health.
+The "heavy" areas are to be cleaned-up to levels of no detect.

 Lead sampling was performed in three distinct geographic areas broken down by three bullet surface-soil coverage concentration levels.
 The three geographic areas are: Study Area 1 - Ranges 11 and 12, Study Area 2 - Ranges 5 through 8, and Control Area - area between Ranges 8 and 9.
-The bullet surface-soil coverage concentration levels are: heavy (≥ 10 percent ammunition cover), moderate (1 to 10 percent ammunition cover), and light (< 1 percent ammunition cover).
+The bullet surface-soil coverage concentration levels are: heavy (\geq 10 percent ammunition cover), moderate (1 to 10 percent ammunition cover), and light (< 1 percent ammunition cover).
 The "heavy" zones comprise four percent of the Study Areas, the "moderate" zones compose five percent of the Study Areas, and the "light" zones compose 91 percent of the Study Areas (HLA, 1994f).
 Please see HLA (1994d; Plate 8) for a detailed map of the Study Areas.

-A maximum background level of 51.8 ppm for lead in soil was used for comparison (HLA, 1994e).
+A maximum background level of 51.8 mg/kg for lead in soil was used for comparison (HLA, 1994e).
 The soil samples were collected from November 30, 1993 to December 9, 1993.
-The maximum detection of lead in the "light" areas was 43.20 ppm (HLA, 1994d).
+The maximum detection of lead in the "light" areas was 43.20 mg/kg (HLA, 1994d).
 This value is below the background level and therefore the light zones do not pose a threat to human health.

-The "moderate" areas had three elevated detections of 32,600; 3,840; and 2,470 ppm (HLA, 1994d).
-If these "outlying" samples are removed from consideration, the average detection value was 256.29 ppm.
+The "moderate" areas had three elevated detections of 32,600; 3,840; and 2,470 mg/kg (HLA, 1994d).
+If these "outlying" samples are removed from consideration, the average detection value was 256.29 mg/kg.
 This value is below the 500 ppm EPA Action Level for residential soil clean-up.
-Since the beach ranges are to be used solely for recreational use, the EPA

-Action Level is a very conservative value.
+Since the beach ranges are to be used solely for recreational use, the EPA Action Level is a very conservative value.
 Assuming that a child visits the beach once a month, ATSDR determined that a lead level of 4,300 ppm would be safe.
 It is also assumed that a child would not ingest more than 0.1 g of sand per visit because sand is not palatable.
-Boardwalks and/or railed trails will be constructed to restrict use of the dunes (BRP, 1994).
+Boardwalks and/or railed trials will be constructed to restrict use of the dunes (BRP, 1994).
 Based upon the available data and the proposed access restrictions, the "moderate" areas are determined to be no threat to human health.

-The "heavy" zones had a maximum detection of 46,300 ppm (HLA, 1994d).
-All of the "heavy" areas are in the "clean-up process" to levels below 1,860 ppm (POM, 1996b).
-The U.S. EPA Integrated Uptake BioKinetic Model determined that children's blood-lead levels would not exceed 10 micrograms per deciliter (ug/dL) at lead levels of 1,860 ppm (POM, 1995b; POM, 1996d).
-The EPA's threshold blood-lead level of concern is a level greater then 10 ug/dL.
-A pilot study on 1,000 cubic yards removed lead through visual and mechanical methods to an average level of 5.6 ppm.
-This level of 5.6 ppm is similar to the anticipated lead levels after excavation of the "heavy" areas (POM, 1996c).
+The "heavy" zones had a maximum detection of 46,300 mg/kg (HLA, 1994d).
+All of the "heavy" areas are in the "clean-up process" to levels of no detect (POM, 1996b).
 Most of the lead was detected in the upper 2 feet of the dune sand.
 It is also assumed that humans will not be exposed to sand greater than 2 feet deep (HLA, 1994f).
 The proposed clean-up will remove the upper two feet of the "heavy" zone dune sands.
-Removal of these lead-contaminated sands, coupled with the proposed recreational use restrictions, such as boardwalks and railed trails, eliminates the potential health risk of those areas.
+Removal of these lead-contaminated sands, coupled with the proposed recreational use restrictions eliminates the potential health risk of those areas.